kcavicchio/LA-Hacks-2019/README.txt

 but this is outside the intended use of the application, and the added overhead of making a second machine learning analysis request did not warrant the extra functionality, especially when contending with the inconsistent wifi provided at the hackathon.

+Future Functionality:
+We would love to implement some more features for our app, including:
+- Similar detection for other skin ailments (moles, sunburn, bruises, acne, etc)
+- An automatic web search for appropriate doctors in your area

 README by: Karen Cavicchio